-Years 7-11 pupils are not allowed to use their devices outside of lessons and are not permitted to use their devices at break and/or lunchtime.
+Years 5-10 pupils are not allowed to use their devices outside of lessons and are not permitted to use their devices at break and/or lunchtime.
 The only exception to this is if pupils are in the library during break and/or lunchtime to complete School work and under the supervision of a member of staff.
 Pupils must ensure their personal devices and/or School devices are either in lockers or in their School bags during break and lunch.
-Mobile phones will be handed in at the start of the School day and stored with the Pastoral Support Officer.
+Mobile phones will be handed in at the start of the School day for pupils in Year 5-11 and stored with the Pastoral Support Officer.